 Finally, place jars in hot water bath for 15 minutes, then let jars sit for at least 2 weeks to allow brine to infuse peppers before opening!
 Enjoy in pimento cheese, as pizza topping, as a salad garnish, on a sandwich or in a pasta dish.
 Also good with chicken!

 Interested in additional Sow True Seed varieties that are wonderful for canning?
-Try our Canning Garden Collection!
+Try our Fermentation Garden Collection!
 This collection includes seven veggie varieties that are excellent choices for canning and storing.